 USD 8.06 billion

 Base year for estimation

-This report forecasts revenue growths at global, regional, and country levels and provides an analysis of the industry trends in each of the sub-segments from 2014 to 2025.
-For the purpose of this study, Grand View Research has segmented the global eye tracking market report based on type, component, location, application, and region.
+This report forecasts revenue growths at global, regional, and country levels and provides an analysis of the latest industry trends in each of the sub-segments from 2017 to 2030.
+For the purpose of this study, Grand View Research has segmented the global eye tracking market report based on type, component, location, application, and region: